ataylor89/portfolio/README.md

 2. [jhomepage](https://github.com/ataylor89/jhomepage)
     - A web application written in Java using the Spring Boot framework
 3. [chat](https://github.com/ataylor89/chat)
-    - A chat client and chat server
+    - A chat client and chat server written in Python
     - Encrypts messages using the RSA algorithm, and hashes passwords using the SHA256 algorithm
     - Uses a custom protocol (built on top of TCP) as well as custom packets
 4. [Paint](https://github.com/ataylor89/Paint)